What Exactly Is Fonseca Guimaraens Vintage Port?

 There are many different types of Port that are familiar to us.
 From Ruby, Reserve and Crusted, to Tawny, Colheita (also called Single Harvest), Single Quinta Vintage and Classic Vintage Port.
 And then there is Fonseca Guimaraens Vintage.

-The Guimaraens family have been involved in Port production for generations.
+The Guimaraens family have been involved in port production for generations.
 David Guimaraens is the current Head winemaker at the Fladgate Partnership, which includes the House of Fonseca, and if we're honest he's a bit of a legend among winemakers.

-This Port is sourced from several Quintas in the Pinhao Valley – the same as those used in a Fonseca Classic Vintage.
+This Port Wine is sourced from several Quintas in the Pinhao Valley – the same as those used in a Fonseca Classic Vintage.